What is the Consumer Credit Protection Act (CCPA)?

 How does the Consumer Credit Protection Act protect consumers?

-The Federal Wage Garnishment Law—sometimes referred to as Title III—limits the amount of wages that can be garnished to pay off debt.
+The Federal Wage Garnishment Law, sometimes referred to as Title III, limits the amount of wages that can be garnished to pay off debt.
+Additionally, this law generally protects employees from being fired if the garnishment is happening because of a single debt.

 Equal Credit Opportunity Act (ECOA)

-The Equal Credit Opportunity Act protects credit applicants from being discriminated against because of their race, color, religion, national origin, sex, marital status or age.
-It also prohibits discrimination if credit applicants receive income from a public assistance program or if they’ve exercised their consumer protection rights.
+The Equal Credit Opportunity Act (ECOA) protects credit applicants from being discriminated against because of their race, color, religion, national origin, sex, marital status or age.
+The ECOA seeks to prevent discrimination if credit applicants receive income from a public assistance program or if they’ve exercised their consumer protection rights.

 Fair Credit Reporting Act (FCRA)

-The Fair Credit Reporting Act controls how credit reporting agencies collect, use and share the information found in a person’s credit report.
-For example, your credit information can only be shared with someone who has a specific reason for needing it, like a potential lender.
+The Fair Credit Reporting Act (FCRA) controls how credit reporting agencies collect, use and share the information found in a person’s credit report.
+For example, a borrower’s credit information can only be shared with someone who has a specific reason for needing it, like a potential lender.

 Truth in Lending Act (TILA)

-The Truth in Lending Act requires lenders and creditors to disclose to consumers the financial terms of any loans or lines of credit they provide.
-These can include the annual percentage rate (APR), interest rate and any potential fees.
+The Truth in Lending Act (TILA) requires lenders and creditors to disclose the financial terms of any loans or lines of credit they provide so that consumers can more easily compare offers from different providers.
+Terms covered can include:

 Fair Debt Collection Practices Act (FDCPA)

-The Fair Debt Collection Practices Act seeks to eliminate unfair and abusive collection practices for personal, family and household debts.
-It also protects lenders and creditors from unfair competition with less reputable debt collectors.
+The Fair Debt Collection Practices Act (FDCPA) seeks to eliminate unfair and abusive debt collection practices by limiting how often and when borrowers can be contacted.
+Plus, the FDCPA protects lenders and creditors from unfair competition with less reputable debt collectors.

-The CCPA includes protection from discrimination, regulations on how credit information is handled, and debt collection limits.
+The CCPA includes protection from discrimination, regulations on how credit information is handled and limits on debt collection.

 Using credit responsibly can have its advantages, especially with these protections in place.
-For more information, check out this guide on the benefits of using a credit card.
+Learn more about the benefits of using a credit card.

 Related Content